Holuphilix/36-Argo-Advanced-Config/README.md

 ## **Task 7: Git Final Push to GitHub**

-In this task, we push our fully configured project (base manifests, overlays for dev/staging/prod, SealedSecrets, and ArgoCD configurations) to GitHub for GitOps automation.
+In this task, we push our fully configured project (base manifests, overlays for dev/staging/prod, SealedSecrets, External Secrets, and ArgoCD configurations) to GitHub for GitOps automation.

 ### Steps